How Skirt Length Affects Salary

 Women's tennis apparel has come a long way since the Victorian styled outfits which were the standard uniform many years ago.
 Actually is hard even to compare what the female athletes wore back then with the leg revealing skirts of today.
 But one other thing has also changed significantly – the income.

 So how do these things relate?
-One correlation is hard to dismiss: As skirts became shorter the figures on the money prices and sponsorship checks became longer.
+One correlation is hard to dismiss: As skirts became shorter, prize money and sponsorships became greater.

 Let’s Look at the Facts